aprilnovak/nekRSDoc/source/input_files.rst

 hexahedral element) and HEX20 (a twenty-node hexahedral element) elements.

 The following two sections describe how to generate a mesh in ``.re2`` format.
+If your problem contains conjugate heat transfer (i.e. the mesh consists of separate fluid and solid regions), you will need to take extra care to generate your mesh correctly.
+For conjugate heat transfer applications, see the :ref:`Creating a Mesh for Conjugate Heat Transfer <cht_mesh>` section.

 Converting an Existing Commercial Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^